-People are choosing cremation more and more and there are many factors involved in this trend, from cost to claustrophobia, and religious or cultural considerations.
+Cremations are on the rise and there are many factors involved in this trend, from cost to claustrophobia, and religious or cultural considerations.
 There are also uniquely specific reasons why more people are choosing cremation.

-While it can be a difficult subject to think about, it’s necessary.
+While it can be a difficult subject to talk about, it is necessary.

 You should make time to discuss your preference with your family so that they are able to confidently carry out your wishes without the stress of having to guess what you would have wanted.